 There were no fees, commissions or other charges paid to investment bankers, brokers, agents, or dealers for rendering investment related services to the Authority during the fiscal year and all investments are competitively bid.
-Consultant fees in the amount of approximately \$350,000 were paid to PFM Asset Management LLC during the current fiscal year for professional money management advice to the Authority's Investment Committee.
+Consultant fees in the amount of approximately \$350,000 were paid to PFM Asset Management LLC ("PFMAM" during the current fiscal year for professional money management advice to the Authority's Investment Committee.
+PFMAM utilizes a MWBE firm, Ramirez Asset Management, as a subcontractor to manage a portion of the investment portfolio and they are paid 30% of the contract value for these services.